 The chairperson may direct that any person not entitled to be present at the meeting, or obstructing the business of the meeting, or behaving in a disorderly manner, or failing to abide by the directions of the chairperson be removed from the meeting.

 Except as otherwise provided in this Constitution, the meeting may regulate its own procedure.

-HONORARIUMS

-All Club Officers shall be given a token honorarium for their services, in the form of free membership for the year following their services, plus kayak storage for the year following their services (subject to availability).
+Written resolutions may not be passed in lieu of a General Meeting.

 ANNUAL GENERAL MEETING

-The Club shall hold the Annual General Meeting no later than the last day of May in each year.
+The Club shall hold an AGM within two months of the balance date (31 March) and within 15 months of the previous AGM.

 The Business at the Annual General Meeting shall be:

 To accept the Minutes of the previous AGM